 SHOP – SEMINYAK

 Definitely the mekka of shopping in Bali.
-Here some of my favourites for fashion (Magali Pascal (dresses, tunics and everything pretty for assertive feminine ladies) , The Bali Tailor (bags and shoes handmade of sustainable local leather), Gooseberry Intimates, nice to see the lace in store as opposed to online.
+Here some of my favourites for fashion (Magali Pascal (dresses, tunics and everything pretty for assertive feminine ladies) , The Bali Tailor (bags and shoes handmade with sustainable local leather), Gooseberry Intimates, nice to see the lace in store as opposed to online.
 My ultimate favourite under-neath brand that makes you feel special instantly), Kim Soo Home (although Im not a fan of black and white interiors, I loved her shop and sense of style in this cute Balinese refurbished house with mini pool and deliscious breakfast treats).